HolyLab/GsvdInitialization.jl/README.md

 It is used to recover Non-negative matrix factorization(NMF) components from low-dimensional space to higher dimensional space by exploiting the generalized singular value decomposition (GSVD) between existing NMF results and the SVD of X.
 This method allows the incremental expansion of the number of components, which can be convenient and effective for interactive analysis of large-scale data.

+See also [NMFMerge](https://github.com/HolyLab/NMFMerge.jl) for the converse operation.
+Together, the two result in a substantial improvement in the quality and consistency of NMF factorization.
 ---------------------------

 Demo: